Reclaim Democracy!

 The For the People Act does not fully eliminate the need to pass the John Lewis Voting Rights Advancement Act and fix earlier damage to the Voting Rights Act by the U.S. Supreme Court.
 The Washington, D.C.
 Admission Act (HR.
 51) is needed to grant full political rights to citizens in our capital and The Vote at Home Act advances vote-by-mail protections.
 Enacting the For the People Act also will not eliminate the need to drive an affirmative right to vote into our Constitution.
 Finally, the bill passed by the House needs cleanup to purge overly prescriptive language re election administration (e.g. micromanaging local election officials).

 But the For the People Act would transform U.S. elections for the better.
-It will improve security, transparency, voter access, and protect citizens from the barrage of voter suppression bills encompassing dozens of distinct tactics across 43 state legislatures.
+It will improve security, transparency, voter access, and protect citizens from the barrage of voter suppression bills encompassing more than 45 distinct tactics across 43 state legislatures.

 While expanding democracy should be a non-partisan cause, Republican Senators also have signaled their opposition.
 So passage of S. 1 will depend on the 48 Democratic and two Independent Senators valuing our voting rights enough to reform (or eliminate) the filibuster and force a vote on the merits of the bill.
 Democracy advocates received a boost on March 16 when President Biden announced his support for filibuster reform after months of proclaiming Republicans were capable of good faith negotiation.